ILasya/Web_Scraping_Indian-Movie-Celebrities_Database_ILasya/README.md

 ![image](https://user-images.githubusercontent.com/54140890/80507603-a125de00-8994-11ea-80a9-532e9cf3f32d.png)

-4. Find the Elements that correspond to the data we're getting.
+4. Find the Elements that correspond to the data we want to extract.

 ![image](https://user-images.githubusercontent.com/54140890/80508070-345f1380-8995-11ea-90d0-3f1294f8e785.png)